Benefits of Using a Water Softener

 Clog-Free Plumbing and Fixtures

 Soft water helps water flow freely in plumbing.
-Hard water causes mineral sediment to accumulate in your pipes and fixtures.
+Hard water causes mineral deposits to build up in your pipes and fixtures.
 This can lead to clogs and reduced water pressure.

-Soft water is doesn’t have a lot of minerals.
-It doesn’t cause deposits in pipes or constrict water flow in fixtures.
+Soft water is low in minerals.
+It doesn’t leave deposits in pipes or constrict water flow in fixtures.

 Over time, hard water can cause minerals to build up in your washing machine and dishwasher.